iamgreaser/deflate-for-zig/README.md

 Currently it:

-* reads GZip files
+* reads a GZip stream from stdint
-* decompresses them to nowhere
+* decompresses it to stdout
 * validates the contents against the CRC32 and uncompressed length inside the GZip footer